Skip to main content

 Finally, a series of other blocks such as the interrupt unit and the IO modules complete the design.
 We shall take a much closer look at these blocks in the upcoming chapters.

-This page titled 16.3: Memory is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James M. Fiore via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 16.3: Memory is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by James M. Fiore via source content that was edited to the style and standards of the LibreTexts platform.